vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/colab.md

 ## Installation

-Install ipyvizzu-story (for more information see [Installation chapter](../../installation.md) of our documentation site).
+Place the following code into a notebook cell in order to install ipyvizzu-story (for more installation options and details see [Installation chapter](../installation.md) of our documentation site).

 ```python
 !pip install ipyvizzu-story[jupyter]
 ```

 ## Example

-Below you can see an example that you can try in Colab.
+Below you can see an example, place the following code blocks into notebook cells in order to try it in Colab.

-For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../../tutorial.md) of our documentation site.
+For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../tutorial.md) of our documentation site.

 ```python
 # import ipyvizzu and ipyvizzu-story